Height and weight chart

 - One measurement may not represent the big picture.
 For example, a toddler may lose weight after a bout of diarrhea, but will likely regain the weight after the illness is gone.

-- Threre is a wide range for what is considered "normal."
-Just because your child is in the 15th percentile for weight (meaning 85 out of 100 children weigh more), this number rarely means your child is sick, you're not feeding your child enough, or your breast milk is not enough for your baby.
+- There is a wide range for what is considered "normal."
+Just because your child is in the 15th percentile for weight (meaning 85 out of 100 children weigh more), this number rarely means your child is sick, you are not feeding your child enough, or your breast milk is not enough for your baby.

-Some changes to your child's growth chart may worry your health care provider more than others:
+Some changes to your child's growth chart may worry your provider more than others:

 - If the head is growing too slowly or too quickly when measured over time.

-Abonormal growth on the growth charts is only a sign of a possible problem.
-Your doctor will determine whether it is an actual medical problem, or whether your child's growth just needs to be watched carefully.
+Abnormal growth on the growth charts is only a sign of a possible problem.
+Your provider will determine whether it is an actual medical problem, or whether your child's growth just needs to be watched carefully.

 Cooke DW, Dival SA, Radovick S. Normal and aberrant growth in children.
 In: Melmed S, Polonsky KS, Larsen PR, Kronenberg HM, eds.
 Williams Textbook of Endocrinology.
 13th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 24.